 And of course, at affordable, almost unbelievably reasonable prices.
-Cool off with some fruit infused water and an over the top smoothie bowl.
+Cool off with some fruit-infused water and an over-the-top smoothie bowl.

 Possibly the most well-known spot in the area, Peloton Supershop doubles as both a vegan cafe and a bike shop.

 Their simple, bohemian decor welcomes guests into their wonderful establishment.
-With a long menu with an option for everyone, they take vegan-spins on traditional Balinese cuisine.
+With a long menu with an option for everyone, they take vegan spins on traditional Balinese cuisine.

-In the middle of downtown Canggu, this cafe is an absolute must for anyone in the market for deliciousness and beauty.
+In the middle of downtown Canggu, this cafe is an absolute must for anyone in the market for its deliciousness and beauty.

 Poke Poke Canggu

-Not vegan, but for all the meat eaters or pescatarians out there, Poke Poke is one of many seafood joints in the Canggu area.
-This one however, is much more casual and cheaper than their competitors.
+Not vegan, but for all the meat-eaters or pescatarians out there, Poke Poke is one of many seafood joints in the Canggu area.
+This one, however, is much more casual and cheaper than their competitors.